 - Consider talking to a financial advisor about estate planning.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - One option for ensuring your estate is handled the way you want it to is a living trust, a legal arrangement that allows you to transfer control of certain assets to a trustee while you’re still alive.
 Here is a full explanation on what’s involved with a living trust, and how to set one up in Maryland.